ThanhAnPham/ThanhAnPham.github.io/_pages/publications.md

 {% for post in site.publications reversed %}
 	{% if post.category contains 'preprint' %}
-		{% if post.isFirst contains 'True'}
+		{% if post.isFirst contains 'True' %}
 Preprints
 --------------
 {% endif %}